-In December 2017, net \$693,000 was raised through a non-brokered private placement.
 The following table sets out a comparison of how the Company used the proceeds following the closing date, an explanation of the variances and the impact of the variance on the ability of the Company to achieve its business objectives and milestones.

 Intended Use of Proceeds Actual Use of Proceeds To advance the Company's properties and for general and administrative purposes.
-Funds raised in December 2017 have been partially spent on general operating costs and generative exploration and property investigation costs.
+During the six months ended November 30, 2019, the Company completed acquisition payments of \$640,021 and \$1,082,500 on the Cachinal and Challacollo properties, respectively.
+The Company has also accumulated a total of \$362,836 in exploration costs.
+Remaining funds are to be spent on acquisition and exploration costs on the Cachinal and Challacollo properties, generative exploration and general operating costs.
 Explanation of variances and the impact of variances on the ability of the Company to achieve its business objectives and milestones No material variances are identifiable to the Company.
-Proceeds have been used as intended and to further exploration of the 40 Mile property while meeting administrative requirements.
+Proceeds have been used as intended and to further acquisition and exploration of the Cachinal and Challacollo properties while meeting administrative requirements.